telerik/ajax-docs/controls/imageeditor/troubleshooting/common-issues.md

 The most likely reason for this behavior is that the HttpHandler is not present in the web.config.
 These three operations are not performed on the client and thus require that the **RadImageEditor** can properly communicate with the server.

 The easiest approach to enable the Telerik HttpHandler is to go to the design view in VS, show the Smart Tag of the **RadImageEditor** and select the **Enable RadImageEditor HttpHandler** option.
-For more information see the [Smart Tag]({%slug imageeditor/design-time%}) article.
+For more information, see the [Smart Tag]({%slug imageeditor/design-time%}) article.

 You can also manually add the needed handlers under system.web -> httpHandlers for IIS versions prior to 7.0.
 For example: